Agreement sets out the next phase of CSRD

 Originally, the European Commission estimated that higher scoping thresholds would reduce the number of in‑scope entities by about 80%.ii However, the latest proposed thresholds go further, meaning even more entities will fall outside the scope of CSRD.
 Current estimates suggest that only around 250 entities in Ireland may remain in scope under the revised CSRD.iii

-The table below compares the current CSRD requirements with the provisional agreement reached in December.
+The table below compares the original CSRD requirements with the Directive agreed in February 2026.
 The revised scope will apply to financial years starting on or after 1 January 2027.

 Reporting for EU entities